clayne/SSEModdingGuide/README.md

 3. Enter the name of the mod (preferably based on the contents of the folder).
 4. Enable the mod.

-Since creating a mod will use **all** files in Overwrite, it is recommended that you follow the procedures above every time you have files dumped into Overwrite because you want to be able to keep track of all generated files.
-While mixing files from multiple mods is not harmful to your game, keeping track of the files may be very inconvenient.
+Since creating a mod will use **all** files in Overwrite, it is recommended that you follow the procedures above as soon as you have files dumped into Overwrite because you want to be able to keep track of where the generated files are from.
+While mixing Overwrite files from multiple sources is not harmful to your game, keeping track of the files may be very inconvenient.

 ## Executable Menu

-The Executable Menu is for launching programs that were connected to MO2 through the [Executables Settings](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#executables).
+The _Executable Menu_ is for launching programs that were connected to MO2 through the [Executables Settings](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#executables).
 The figure below highlights the components of the menu.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Executable%20panel%20highlight.png)